sloanahrens/devops-toolkit-tutorials/1-1-microservices-django.md

 ```

 We need to edit the Django settings file now, so that the application will recognize our code.

 Edit `stockpicker/stockpicker/settings.py` to include the setting below.
+You can just paste this code into the bottom of your `settings.py` file, or replace the existing `INSTALLED_APPS` setting.

 `source/django/stockpicker/stockpicker/settings.py` should include:
 ```python